Opening Legal Year 2018 in Malaysia "Enhancing Access to Justice Through Judicial Transformation"

 The Summer School continued with a social program in Istanbul between 21-24 September, 2017, during which the participants enjoyed historical and natural beauties of the city.

-First International Symposium of the AACC Secretariat for Research and Development on the Constitutionalism in Asia: Past, Present and Future
+1st International Symposium of the AACC Secretariat for Research and Development "The Constitutionalism in Asia: Past, Present and Future" in Korea

 A regional perspective on constitutional developments in Asia is not only of growing interest in the academic community.
 In the second decade of the 21st century, constitutional courts and equivalent institutions in Asia have strengthened their cooperation.
 The decision by the Association of Asian Constitutional Courts and Equivalent Institutions (AACC) in August 2016 to establish permanent secretariats is the clearest evidence of such cooperation.
 One of the permanent AACC secretariats is the AACC’s Secretariat for Research and Development (SRD), based in Seoul.
 This inaugural symposium of the AACC SRD has chosen the following as its theme: “Constitutionalism in Asia: Past, Present and Future”.